0x42697262/obsidian_files/Notes/020 Studies/CMSC 125 Machine Problem 1.md

 - [x] Generate Random Amount of Users
 - [x] Generate Random Amount of Resources
 - [x] Randomizing User using at least one resource
+- [x] Proceed to next job if job is taken
+- [ ] Return the resource after borrowing
 - [ ] User Interface
 	- [ ] Status
 	- [ ] Interactivity